MC 2

 Substantial portions of the files were kept in their original order and the rest could be readily reconstructed.
 Generally, this original order is reflected in the organization of series and sub-series, and often in the arrangement within a series or sub-series.
 Nevertheless, rearrangement was commonly implemented because of anticipated research use, appraisal decisions, consolidation of like material into fewer folders, or other considerations.

 Portions of the processed collection were retained in the original folders.
 In these instances, any notations made on the original label by the processing archivist are enclosed in brackets.
+Also in the case of original folders, the original labels were stapled in place by the archivist.

 The folder-level date range used in the container list is not necessarily reflective of all documents in a given folder because of the impracticality of looking at every individual document during processing.
 The source of the date range varies by series, and is described in the series description.
 Folders that appear in the container list with no date range are those that could not be dated following the general rule for the series and contained undated documents.